project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

     > If you are restarting the device and do not need to re-flash the EFR
     > firmware then you can use these commands (JLinkExe & JLinRTTClient).
 The
-    > following commands will provide you with a serial cossole of the EFR32
+    > following commands will provide you with a serial console of the EFR32
     > <br>

     > `$ konsole -e JLinkExe -device EFR32MG12PXXXF1024 -if JTAG -speed 4000 -autoconnect 1 &`